leesj-dev/classroom-notifier/README.md

 Visit https://chromedriver.chromium.org/downloads and download the chromedriver that matches your Chrome version and operating system.
 Add your downloaded chromedriver to the directory where you put the other files.

 #### 4. Run the code.
+You may need to quit the chromedriver windows after you stop executing the code.
+The chromedriver windows *do not* get closed automatically.

 #### Note
 You can edit line 33 to be `driver = uc.Chrome()` instead of downloading chromedriver.
 However, this would lead to downloading Chromedriver every time you execute the Python code, so this method is *not recommended for development purposes*.